Disabled woman left without home help over Christmas break

 "These are part of the really big issues that are still playing out in the home support sector," Woodcock said.

-After making a formal complaint to HealthCare NZ Careen Busing did receive some home help on the following Friday afternoon.
+After making a formal complaint to HealthCare NZ, Busing did receive some home help on the following Friday afternoon.
 But her husband's carer had already cleaned the house earlier that day.

 "I shouldn't had have to do that, but I did because I think there may be other people out there who would not complain."

-In a statement HealthCare NZ apologised for failing to offer Careen Busing home help for two weeks and admitted its processes were not followed.
+In a statement, HealthCare NZ apologised for failing to offer Busing home help for two weeks and admitted its processes were not followed.

 "We sincerely regret that Mrs Busing was not offered an alternative day for her care, when her usual day fell on a public holiday.